 Trains in Greece

-Trains in Greece are limited as I previously stated, but you can arrive in Greece via a train and use the rail network to travel mainland Greece.
+Trains in Greece are limited, but you can arrive in Greece via a train and use the rail network to travel mainland Greece.
 The Greek rail service is so limited that you’ll likely only use it once or twice if you’re traveling mainland Greece.

 |Athens > Thessaloniki||€45 – €55|